2018 SALES KICKOFF MEETING PLANNING GUIDE

 Whiteboard Workshop - This session explains how to create rapport and gain the confidence of prospective customers through whiteboard presentations.

-Finally, I am not a big fan of making sales kickoff attendees lug thick binders of material back on their airplane flights back home (most likely the binder will never be opened again anyway).
+Finally, I am not a fan of making sales kickoff attendees lug thick binders of material back on their airplane flights back home.
+Most likely the binder will never be opened again anyway, so put all meeting materials online.
 However, there are definitely a few things they should walk away with.
 First, a renewed sense of pride in the company they work for.
 Second, honest enthusiasm to get back into the field and ramp up the New Year.
 And finally, some positive thoughts and pleasant memories about the good time they had celebrating a career that is difficult, demanding, but ultimately, extremely rewarding.

 How to Select A Sales Kickoff Keynote Speaker